 If you want to calculate how much money you can encash from your policy after surrendering it, you should know certain important aspects of LIC’s surrender value benefit.

 To surrender an LIC policy after 10 years, you should have paid premiums for a minimum of 3 years.
 Only then can you claim any surrender benefit.

-The more premiums you have paid, the more money you are likely to get back.
+The more premiums you have paid, the more money you will return.

 Bonuses also acquire a surrender value.

 LIC declares surrender value factors as per the policy term and the policy year in which you are surrendering it.

 Surrender value factors are separate for premiums paid and bonuses accrued.

 Surrender value does not include the 1 year’s premium, premiums paid for riders and taxes.

 When you surrender a LIC policy, you receive a surrender value from the company.
 The surrender value is the amount that LIC pays you when you terminate your policy prematurely.
 The exact amount you receive depends on several factors, including the type of policy, the number of premiums paid, the policy's duration, and whether it is eligible for any bonuses.